goldin2008/Note/mlsd.md

 - are trying to spread hatred
 - are not appropriate for children
 - are inconsiderate towards a particular group
+- features: There are maybe a few particular features that we might want to add specifically for our filtering model.
+For example, website historical report rate, sexually explicit terms used, domain name, website description, images used on the website, etc.
+- Classifier: Once you have built the training data with the right features, you can utilize classification algorithms like logistic regression, MART(Boosted trees or Random Forest), or a Deep neural network to classify a result as inappropriate.

 ### ***2. Feed Ranking System***